F3dai/f3dai.github.io/_posts/2020-05-08-DerpNStink.md

 ![dirbsnip](https://imgur.com/SBIVNDJ.png)

 Wordpress is one of the most popular website making tools which attracts lots of hackers.
-Let's use the popular Wordpress Vulnerability scanner WPScan.
+Let’s use the popular Wordpress Vulnerability scanner WPScan.
 Here is a link to their [website](https://github.com/wpscanteam/wpscan).

 Kali Linux should already have this installed so I will be executing the following command: